blakexyz6/iOS-themes/README.md

 ### Step 1: Download Your Theme
 1. Navigate to the folder of your chosen theme (e.g., `Nord`, `Dracula`, or `Everforest`).
-2. Download the `AppIcons.zip` file and wallpapers.
+2. Download the icon files and wallpapers for the theme you want to use.

 ### Step 2: Apply the Theme
 1. **Wallpapers**: